lennyochanda/improved-spork/src/routes/blog/binary-and-linear-search-in-js.md

 4. Repeat steps 2 & 3 until you find "tomato" or the remaining words can not be narrowed down further.
 </Callout>

-An implementation for a binary search on an array of numbers is shown below:
+An example of binary search on a number array:

 ```javascript
 const numbers = [ 1, 2, 3, 4, 5, 6, 7, 8, 9 ]